About Seychelles

 The millions of years that the Seychelles islands remained uninhabited enabled a unique assembly of plants and animals to develop on these tiny fragments of land.
 It was General Gordon (of Khartoum fame) who was first convinced that the Vallée de Mai on Praslin was the original site of the Garden of Eden.

-Seychelles hosts some of the largest seabird colonies in the world.
+The Seychelles also boasts some of the largest seabird colonies in the world.
 Islands such as Aride Island, Bird, Cousin, Cosmoledo and Aldabra host many different species of seabirds which include the fairy tern, sooty tern, white-tailed tropicbird, frigatebirds and noddies.
-Aride Island alone has more species of seabird and greater numbers of them than all the other granite islands combined including the largest colonies of Lesser Noddy and Audubon’s Shearwater in the world.
+The islands truly are a bird watchers paradise.

 Languages: